aazaff/startLearn.R/README.md

 	[4,]   28   32   36   40   44   48

 	# Let's say that we want to find element 43
-	# 43 is in the 3rd row of the 5th column of matrix number two.
+	# 43 is in the 3rd row of the 5th column of matrix number 2.
 	> ThreeArray[3,5,2]
 	[1] 43